mattischrome/console-blog/content/posts/the-crystal-world/index.md

 - Science Fiction
 - Ten
 title: J. G. Ballard, The Crystal World
-heroImage: ../../assets/images/defaultHero.jpg
-description: '## Crystallising the world, the body, or the mind'
 ---
 ## Crystallising the world, the body, or the mind?